Skip to main content

 Mistake 1: Trying to Learn Too Much Too Fast

 I used to think more was better.
 I'd add 50 new flashcards a day and pat myself on the back.
-Then I'd burn out within two weeks and quit for months.
+Then I'd burn out within two weeks.

 Here's what works instead: 10-20 new words per week.
 That's it.
-This pace is sustainable for years, which is what matters.
+This pace is sustainable for years.
 This is a marathon, not a sprint.

 Mistake 2: Learning Words You'll Never Use

-Instead, learn vocabulary that's relevant to your life and goals.
+Instead, learn vocabulary that's relevant to your life.
 If you love cooking, learn cooking terms.
-If you're into anime, learn anime-related vocabulary.
 The words you're emotionally invested in are the ones that stick.

 Focus on Frequency First

-The top 1,000 most common words appear in about 75% of all Japanese text and speech.
-Master these before worrying about specialized vocabulary.
+The top 1,000 most common words appear in about 75% of all Japanese text.

 Mistake 3: Relying on Flashcards Alone

 Flashcards are for recognition.
 They are not for production.
-To be able to use a word in a conversation, you need to see it, hear it, and use it in context.
-This is why reading and listening immersion is non-negotiable.
+To be able to use a word, you need to see it, hear it, and use it in context.
+Immersion is non-negotiable.

 Essential Tools & Resources

 Okay, so you've read all this.
 Now what?
-Here's your roadmap based on where you are:
+Here's your roadmap:

 For Complete Beginners

-1. Master Kana: Use the Kana Challenge app or similar resources until you can read them effortlessly (Goal: 1-2 weeks).
+1. Master Kana: Use Kana Challenge until effortless (1-2 weeks).

-3. Basic Grammar: Work through the first chapter of Genki or Minna no Nihongo.
+3. Basic Grammar: Work through Genki Chapter 1.

 For Intermediate Learners (N4/N3)

-2. Contextual Learning: Only add words you encounter in your immersion content to your SRS.
+2. Contextual Learning: Only add words encountered in immersion.

 Do I need to learn hiragana, katakana, and kanji?

 Yes.
-Hiragana and Katakana are phonetic scripts that are essential for reading.
-You can learn them in about two weeks.
-Kanji (Chinese characters) are learned over time, ideally within vocabulary words rather than in isolation.
-Ditching romaji (English letters) from day one is critical.
+Hiragana and Katakana are essential for reading.
+Kanji are learned over time, ideally within vocabulary words rather than in isolation.
+Ditch romaji immediately.

-What is the best way to memorize Japanese vocabulary?
+What is the best way to memorize vocabulary?

 Final Thoughts: You've Got This